 How to induce spiritual experiences in the laboratory?
 I've conducted two experimental studies based on predictive coding theory and previous experimental researches in the field of “mystical experiences”.
 I put spiritual and non-spiritual participants into culturally anchored highly suggestive contexts – “Dark therapy” and “guided meditations”, which both meets required conditions for sensory deprivation.
 The aim was to find out how spiritual experiences emerged and how are participants influenced by situational and dispositional suggestibility, cultural framework (alternative spirituality) and complementary conditions such as fantasy proneness or authority priming.
 Results suggest a connection between main conditions, but a crucial role of authority connected to broader methodological issues and terminology appeared.
 My poster will try to show the limits and future options within inducing spiritual experiences in lab, based on results of my previous studies.

-8. Antonio Muñoz-García

-University of Granada, Spain

-Title: Religious and spiritual influences on sustainable behavior of Z-Generation youths.

-Religions have significant influences on the behavior of their adherents.
-Although the research about the contribution of religion and spirituality to environmental prosocial behavior is not new, the relationship between religion and spirituality dimensions, and behavior related to sustainable development is perhaps less known.
-This poster shows the results of a study conducted with a group of 200 Spanish emerging adults that examined the relationships between measures of religion and spirituality (ie. importance of spirituality, paranormal beliefs, traditional religiosity, and spiritual/religious experience) and sustainable behavior (ie. frugality, altruistic behaviors, equity, and proecological behavior).
-The results of the study were in line with previous research showing the contribution of religion and spirituality to sustainable development.
-These results confirmed the altruism and concern about the defense of the human rights and natural environment attributed to the so called Z-Generation.

 8. Dan Řezníček